Ninja3047/cbot-python-tools/README.md

 A set of Python tools for the Cleverbot artificial intelligence algorithm

 Requires:

--BeautifulSoup (for pof site scraping)
+- BeautifulSoup (for pof site scraping)

--gspread (google docs logging for Omegle bot)
+- gspread (google docs logging for Omegle bot)

--Django (for a particular unicode string decoding function)
+- Django (for a particular unicode string decoding function)

 Main files: